 - Mega Man Star Force's protagonist can be named in the first game, but Capcom uses the default name (Geo Stelar) for the second and third.

-- While Diablo II hints at the fate of the three possible characters from the original game, it only explicitly states that one of them (hinted to be the Warrior) became Diablo, and Blood Raven, the Rogue (maybe), is the only one given an actual name.
+- While Diablo II hints at the fate of the three possible characters from the original game, it only explicitly states that one of them (hinted to be the Warrior) became Diablo, and Blood Raven, the Rogue, is the only one given an actual name.
 Diablo III states that the warrior of the first game is named Aidan.
+Further materials reveal the Rogue used to be named 'Moreina' before corrupted into Blood Raven.

 - Dungeon Siege III states that the hero of the first Dungeon Siege was a female warrior known as Lady Montbarron, who was also the ancestor of Player Characters Lucas and Katarina.